 Harry Potter Series or the Twilight Saga?
 Give 3 points to defend your answer.

 There’s not a chance in hell that I’m answering this.
 (PS.
 Twilight is shit.
 Fight me.)

 Do you carry a book bag?
 If so, what is in it (besides books)?

 I do not carry a book bag, but it’s on my list of things to buy for myself after we’re done this round of house renos.
 I take a book with me to work every day, sometimes my tablet.
 And I wouldn’t mind something to take my haul back and forth from the library in.
 Just have to find a tote that speaks to me.
 What else would I keep in there?
 My fucking attitude.

 Do you smell your books?

 Books with or without little illustrations?

 I mean, I’ll be totally honest here – I can’t remember that last time I read a book that included illustrations.
 Is that a thing adults read?

 Omigod, Kiss The Girls by James Patterson.
 When I was in high school, I used to read his books and thought they were the bomb and how you were supposed to write crime fiction.
-As an adult I’ve realized he’s a terrible writer.
+As an adult, I’ve realized he’s a terrible writer.
 TERRIBLE.
 Let’s be honest.
-I know he has fans, but if they picked up one Karin Slaughter, or Meg Gardiner, book they would see the different.
+I know he has fans, but if they picked up one Karin Slaughter or Meg Gardiner book they would see the difference.

 Really, I’m not even sure he’s an author anymore, so much as he’s a book factory who hands off all the work to his employees, like Maxime Paetro and Candace Fox, and then takes the credit for their work.